Market domination

 Market dominance is the control of an economic market by a firm.
 A dominant firm possesses the power to affect competition and influence market price.
 A firm's dominance is a measure of the power of a brand, product, service, or firm, relative to competitive offerings, whereby a dominant firm can behave independent of their competitors or consumers, and without concern for resource allocation.
 Dominant positioning is both a legal concept and an economic concept and the distinction between the two is important when determining whether a firm's market position is dominant.

-Abuse of market dominance is an anti-competitive practice, however dominance itself is legal.
+Although market dominance itself is legal, abuse of market dominance is an anti-competitive practice.

 Sources of market dominance

 Firms can achieve dominance in their industry through multiple means, such as;